 Also, check the move-in and move-out dates in the lease before signing it and make sure they are before classes begin and after classes and finals are over.
 For the academic dates visit UF's Registrar office website https://catalog.ufl.edu/ugrad/current/Pages/dates-and-deadlines.aspx.
 It is YOUR responsiblity to make sure these dates are correct before signing your lease or you run the risk of having to move out before your semester is over.

 A sublease is an arrangement where a student assumes another student's responsibilities for his or her apartment lease for a certain period of time.
 Subleases are common in Gainesville, and students looking to sublease appreciate another student taking over their lease so they can study abroad or complete an internship for the semester.
 If you want to list a sublease make sure it is ok with your landlord or apartment management.
 Ask them what the fee is to sublease and what steps you need to take.
 If you are interested in finding a sublease visit our Housing Locator and create a list of potential subleases that work for you and contact the students who have listed the sublease.
 Be sure to tour the properties that you are interested in and meet the potential roommates.
 Also, be sure to meet the landlord or apartment complex management and get a tour of the property.
 Take into consideration the RTS bus routes and make sure they work for you and your schedule, and check the crime information for the area with Gainesville Police Department through its Crime Reports link.
+For additional tips and steps to follow when subleasing your apartment or seeking to sublease an apartment from another student click here.

 When you are ready to sign a lease, we do recommend that you sign a lease directly with the landlord or apartment complex manager.
 Read the sublease thoroughly before signing.
 Make sure the move-in and -out dates work for you and that you agree with all the clauses in the lease.
 OCL provides a sample sublease agreement that can be attached to the terms of the lease.